Sanchayan-Khan/hermes/README.md

 # Hermes - Travel Journal & Postcards

-Hermes is a beautiful web application for documenting your travel experiences through digital journals, custom postcards, and exploration of local lore.
+Hermes is an attractive web application for documenting your travel experiences through digital journals, custom postcards, and exploration of local lore.

 ## Features